Website maintenance may cause short outages or slow response times from November 8 at 10 pm until November 10 at 5 pm.

 As the number of CWD cases increases over time, the number of replacement licences:

-• becomes disproportionate to the number of licences available to individuals who apply for draws
+- becomes disproportionate to the number of licences available to individuals who apply for draws

-• limits the diversity of opportunity for broader populations of hunters who wish to have that opportunity
+- limits the diversity of opportunity for broader populations of hunters who wish to have that opportunity

 CWD and human health

 While there are no known cases of CWD in humans, health authorities recommend precautions.
-Additional information is available at:

-Thank you to hunters, guides and landowners
+Thank you, hunters, guides and landowners

 It is hard to believe we have been tracking this disease in wild deer in Alberta for over 20 years.
-Alberta began CWD hunter surveillance in 1998 and has one of the best continuous datasets documenting the occurrence and patterns of CWD in wild cervids, specifically in prairie / parkland ecosystems.
+Alberta began CWD hunter surveillance in 1998 and has one of the best continuous datasets documenting the occurrence and patterns of CWD in wild cervids, specifically in prairie and parkland ecosystems.
 The continued support of hunters, guides and landowners is the basis for the strength of our surveillance data.

 The success of the CWD surveillance program relies heavily on participation by hunters, guides, and landowners to ensure a successful harvest that provides heads to be tested.
 We heartily acknowledge and thank all those who helped make the program so successful and look forward to your continued support.